nateober/Geektool-Scripts/README.md

 #### [storage.sh](https://github.com/nateober/Geektool-Scripts/blob/master/storage.sh)
 Generates a stacked graph for Hard Drive usage using mostly df and awk.
-Options include setting a console color for highlighting utilization bars; number of lines (or other characters) to be displayed - creating longer or shorter graphs; and character to use for each line.
+Options include setting a console color for highlighting utilization bars; number of lines (or other characters) to be displayed - creating longer or shorter graphs; character to use for each line; mount path to report on; and alias for chart.
 This script is best run in GeekTool with the following command and arguments:

 	. /path/to/storage.sh [hls][arguments]

 	-h      Highlight color.
-The color of the divisor symbols that indicate percent full.
+The color of the pipe line that indicates percent full.
 		   Options are LBLUE, DBLUE, BLACK, GREEN, RED, YELLOW, WHITE.
 Default is RED.

 	-l      Total number of divisor symbols.
 Default is 40.

 	-s      The string to use as a divisor symbol.
 The default is a "__".
 (As you might expect, you must surround the string in quotes)

+	-m	   Mount location.
+The default is "/", the home directory.
+Remember to quote any directory that contains spaces.
+(Example -m "/Volumes/Time Machine Backups")

+	-n	   Name of device.
+This is an alias used to visually identify this device.
+The default is "HD".
+   		   If you use multile instantiations of this script you may want to identify each device by a short identifier.
+It looks best, at the moment, if you use two characters such as "HD" or "TM" (for Time Machine).

 ### Other Console Color Scripts
 Below is a local temperature (as in weather) script and yet another calendar script.
 Brought to you in console color.